-Strategic Radiology is a membership coalition of independent, private radiology practices representing more than 1,100 radiologists.
-We collaborate to improve quality, service, and operations through data aggregation, IT, and performance improvement.
-Call or text Steve Collins, 970-988-2654, or click below.
+Strategic Radiology is a coalition of independent, private radiology practices representing more than 1,100 radiologists.
+We collaborate to improve quality, service, and efficiency through data aggregation, IT, and performance improvement.
+Call or text Steve Collins, Membership Director, 970-988-2654, or click below.